ki3ani/Generate-with-Kento/README.md

 1. Clone the repository.
 2. Dockerize the application.
-3. Deploy the Docker container on Railway.
+3. Configure environment variables on Discord and Replicate

 ## Support